Pi-Squared-Inc/vsl-sdk/docs/tutorial-add-claim.md

 use vsl_sdk::Timestamp;
 ```

 Next, we need the claim data.
 The `claim`, `claim_type` and `proof` fields are opaque to the VSL validator.
-They should make sens to the client making the request (you) and to the verifiers specified when submitting the claim.
+They should make sense to the client making the request (you) and to the verifiers specified when submitting the claim.

 ```rs
     let claim = "The claim".to_string();